Skip to main content

 Contact your provider If you are concerned about a possible increase in your monthly service bill or are interested in changing to a different service plan.

-On February 14, 2022, the Federal Communications Commission (FCC) published in the Federal Register the Affordable Connectivity Program Report and Order.
-The rules adopted in the Report and Order are effective March 16, 2022, with the exception of certain provisions, which go into effect April 15, 2022.
-More information about when specific provisions become effective can be found on the FCC's Public Notice
+On February 14, 2022, the Federal Communications Commission (FCC) published in the Federal Register the Affordable Connectivity Program Report and Order, the rules for which went into effect on March 16, 2022, and (for certain provisions) April 15, 2022.
+More information about when specific provisions became effective can be found on the FCC's Public Notice

 On December 31, 2021 the FCC launched the Affordable Connectivity Program.
 This longer-term program was created by Congress in the Infrastructure and Jobs Act, and replaces the Emergency Broadband Benefit program.
 This investment in broadband affordability will help ensure households can afford the internet connections they need for work, school, health care and more.